-Below is my review on Thanh Ha village, including information and tips to plan a great trip there.
+Below is my review of Thanh Ha village, including information and tips to plan a great trip there.

-From Hoi An old town, you can follow Tran Hung Dao street, then continue on Hung Vuong street until seeing Thanh Ha market at the intersection.
+From Hoi An old town, you can follow Tran Hung Dao street and then continue on Hung Vuong street until seeing the Thanh Ha market at the intersection.

 Continue about 3 minutes on Duy Tan street until you get to the ticket booth.